1. May we meet you Sir?

-The first book on electricity is written from my over 15 years advising on several electric/ power sector related transactions from grid connected to off-grid projects.
-I look at transactional, pure legal and due diligence related issues.
+The first book on electricity is written from my over 15 years of advising on several electric/ power sector-related transactions from grid connected to off-grid projects.
+I look at transactional, purely legal, and due diligence-related issues.
 I have also highlighted practical issues for consumers and provided an investors’ guide for business people.
-The book covers almost all issues which can potentially arise in transactions in the electric power sector, from due diligence at the commencement of a transaction, financing transactions as well as key regulatory compliance issues including environmental compliance.
-The book also highlights the effects which the COVID-19 pandemic has had on the electric power sector in Nigeria and my outlook of the electric power sector during and post-COVID-19.
+The book covers almost all issues which can potentially arise in transactions in the electric power sector, from due diligence at the commencement of a transaction, to financing transactions as well as key regulatory compliance issues including environmental compliance.
+The book also highlights the effects the COVID-19 pandemic has had on the electric power sector in Nigeria and my outlook on the electric power sector during and post-COVID-19.

-The second is a book on petroleum transactions and as the title suggests, the book covers issues in the petroleum sector from due diligence, acquisitions, divestments and project development in both the upstream, midstream and downstream sectors.
-As stated above, it highlights both the theoretical legal issues which affect these transactions, as well as practical issues which will be faced and must be addressed during each stage of transactions.
+The second is a book on petroleum transactions and as the title suggests, the book covers issues in the petroleum sector from due diligence, acquisitions, divestments, and project development in both the upstream, midstream, and downstream sectors.
+As stated above, it highlights both the theoretical legal issues that affect these transactions and practical issues that will be faced and must be addressed during each stage of transactions.
 The book also looks at recent policy changes in Nigeria and their potential effect on the petroleum sector, including the most recent version of the PIB(Petroleum Industry Bill) The petroleum text also details creative ways to raise finance and reviews the most recent financing modes used by the NNPC.

 Each book is more than 500 pages and is rich with the latest information in the energy sector.
 Both books will blow anyone’s mind!

-4. Considering the fact that there are many books out there in the areas of Oil and Gas as well as Electricity transactions in Nigeria, can you tell us a specific gap in knowledge which your ground breaking publication fills?
+4. Considering the fact that there are many books out there in the areas of Oil and Gas as well as Electricity transactions in Nigeria, can you tell us a specific gap in knowledge that your groundbreaking publication fills?

 Practical, transactional knowledge which other books do not provide.
 I dare say there is no book in Nigeria like any of my texts.

-5. On the Electricity sector, do you think we need reforms?
+5. In the Electricity sector, do you think we need reforms?

 6. Most of the developed world countries are diversifying their energy infrastructure to champion minimal to zero reliance on Crude Oil.
-For instance The UK projects to stop carbon emissions by the year 2030 by use only electric cars, should this be a concern to Nigeria?
+For instance, The UK projects to stop carbon emissions by the year 2030 by using only electric cars, should this be a concern to Nigeria?
 What is the Energy sector re-positioning to surmount this phase?

 I had been writing the books for up to 7 years, so a lot of research had already been done.
 Beyond that, I got a community of young bright people, to also help.

-8. What has your experience in legal practice been like and what advice do you have to young and upcoming lawyers in choosing their career path?
+8. What has your experience in legal practice been like and what advice do you have to young and upcoming lawyers in choosing their career paths?

 My experience has been great with a good measure of the Grace of God.
 I have won several awards and advised on some of the biggest deals in the market.
 I am also an adjunct lecturer at the University of Ibadan and a Visiting Professor at the Afe Babalola University, teaching law and policy, something I enjoy doing.
 As you are also aware, I had written 2 books before now.

-Additionally, networking is also a very important factor in helping lawyers choose and advance their legal careers.
+Additionally, networking is also a significant factor in helping lawyers choose and advance their legal careers.